anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/x-integration.md

 ---
 ## Overview

 X is a social media network that connects people.
 By sharing content like text status posts, images, videos, and external links like blog posts, X users can contribute ideas and join conversations with other people.
 This integration aims to improve advertising outcomes by enabling enhanced campaign targeting, personalization, and optimized advertising returns.

 ***

-## Integrating Facebook to your Lifesight workspace
+## Integrating X (Twitter) to your Lifesight workspace

 1. Navigate to the Integrations tab in the left-hand menu bar.
 2. In the search field, type in "X" to locate the integration for this application.